Skip to Content

 Preventing Tear Stains in Poodles

-• Gently wipe your poodle’s eyes and face each day with a soft, damp cloth to remove any buildup.
+• Wipe your poodle’s face twice daily with a damp cloth to remove tear residue before stains set

 Seeking Professional Help for Chronic Whining